mkhafeez/provisioning/README.md

 Conclusion
 ---------

 The end result is a new Windows Server 2012 R2 virtual machine which is "tagged" as a specific node type (role) in a specific environment (e.g., staging, production, etc).
-With these coordinates, the Puppet master can apply the appropriate profile/s and configurations for a given node; e.g., no-click provisioning and full configuration of the node without ever having to log into it.
+With these coordinates, the Puppet master can apply the appropriate profile/s and configurations for a given node; e.g., no-click provisioning and full configuration of the node without ever having logged into it.

 Addendum
 ---------